ak45akash/next-car-wash/README.md

 - `/api/services/[id]` - Get, update, or delete a specific service
 - `/api/settings` - Get all settings or create/update settings
 - `/api/settings/[key]` - Get, update, or delete a specific setting

+## Key Features

+### Service Image Management

+The application allows administrators to:

+- Upload images for each service (up to 2MB)
+- Preview images before saving
+- Replace existing images
+- Display service images on the booking page and service listings

+Images are:
+- Stored in Supabase Storage (car-images bucket)
+- Limited to 2MB in size
+- Automatically given unique filenames
+- Displayed with optimized loading

 ## Contributing